PipedreamHQ/docs/docs/connected-accounts/README.md

 For services that support OAuth, Pipedream operates an OAuth application that mediates access to the service so you don't have to maintain your own app, store refresh and access tokens, and more.

 When you connect an account, you'll see a new window open where you authorize the Pipedream application to access data in your account.
 Pipedream stores the OAuth refresh token tied to your authorization grant, automatically generating access tokens you can use to authorized requests to the service's API.
+You can access these tokens [in code steps](/workflows/steps/code/auth/).

 ### Key-based